BadreddineYACHEUR/Hybrid_Comm_Archi_ARTERY_SimuLTE/README.md

 - SUMO
 - Artery
 - SimuLTE
-- Python or link the C++ library as shoowen in the "CMAkeLists.txt" file
+- Python or link the C++ library as showen in the "CMAkeLists.txt" file